How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

-Software practitioners represented a professionally diverse group, spanning multiple roles and industries.
-Most were between 25 and 44 years old (70\%). reflecting a mid-career demographic typical of the software workforce.
-A smaller portion (22.5\%) were early-career professionals aged 18–24, and only three participants were older than 45.
-Referring to gender the majority was 67.5\% men, followed by 27.5\% women, and 5\% identifying as non-binary or preferring not to disclose.
-In terms of educational background, over 90\% held a bachelor’s degree or higher, including 27.5\% with a master’s qualification and one doctoral degree.
-Regarding experience, nearly 80\% of practitioners had between one and nine years of experience in the SE industry, and a further 15\% had over ten years in the industry, confirming that the practitioner sample consisted of skilled professionals.
-Their job roles were primarily development-oriented, with 42.5\% working as software engineers or developers, followed by 17.5\% in project or IT management, and 10\% in software testing or quality assurance.
-The remainder included roles such as data engineering, IT systems architecture, network administration, and machine learning engineering, reflecting the varied nature of modern software practice.
-Practitioners reported strong technical proficiency across multiple programming languages.
-The most frequently used were JavaScript (62.5\%), HTML/CSS (55\%), SQL (47.5\%), Python (37.5\%), and Java (32.5\%).
-Secondary languages included C\#, C++, PHP, TypeScript, and Kotlin, with smaller subsets.
-This diversity suggests a workforce capable of full-stack and cross-platform development, consistent with contemporary software engineering practices.
-The practitioners also represented a broad geographical spread, with participants from the United States (25\%), Poland (15\%), South Africa (12.5\%), and smaller groups from France, Canada, the United Kingdom, and Australia.
-Their professional work spanned a wide range of application domains, predominantly Technology (77.5\%), followed by Education (15\%), Finance (10\%), and Health (10\%), with smaller representations from government, transport, and manufacturing sectors.
-With regard to linguistic proficiency, 67.5\% identified as native English speakers.
-Among the non-native participants, the majority (around 38\%) reported advanced to native-like fluency, indicating that language barriers were unlikely to have influenced their comprehension of the survey or reasoning tasks.
+Software professionals represented a diverse group that spans multiple roles and industries.
+Most practitioners were between 25-44 years old (70\%), with a smaller proportion aged 18–24 (22.5\%) and only three participants older than 45.
+The majority identified as men (67.5\%), followed by women (27.5\%), with 5\% identifying as non-binary/ preferring not to disclose.
+More than 90\% of practitioners held at least a bachelor’s degree, including 30\% of them with a postgraduate degree (Master's or Doctoral).
+Most practitioners reported between one and nine years of experience in the SE industry (80\%), while a further 15\% reported more than ten years of experience, confirming that the practitioner sample consisted of experienced professionals.
+Practitioners occupied a range of professional roles, with the majority working in SE/development positions (57.5\%), alongside representation from project/IT management (17.5\%), testing and quality assurance (10\%), and other IT-related roles.
+Their professional work spanned multiple application domains, predominantly technology (77.5\%), with additional representation from non-technology sectors such as education, finance, and health.
+Practitioners reported experience with multiple programming languages, most commonly web technologies (e.g., JavaScript, HTML/CSS), general-purpose languages (e.g., Python, Java, C\#), and other tools such as SQL (Table \ref{TABLE 1: Participants' demographics-Practitioners}).
+The practitioner sample was geographically diverse, with participants from the United States, Europe, Africa, and other regions.